WojciechMula/pyahocorasick/README.rst

 an `ahocorasick` Python module that you can use as a plain dict-like Trie or convert a Trie to an automaton for efficient Aho-Corasick search.

-It is implemented in C and tested on Python 3.6.
+**pyahocorasick** is implemented in C and tested on Python 3.6 and up.
 It works on Linux, maOS and Windows.

 Older versions until 1.4.2 were tested and worked on Python 2.7 too.
 1.4.3 and later may work on Python 2.7+ but it is no longer tested in Python 2.